alxgmpr/CS4330-Final/README.md

 ### Null / nil references

 1) **Which does the language use? (null/nil/etc)**
+	* Java uses `null`
 2) **Does the language have features for handling null/nil references?**
+	* Exceptions are thrown when a null variable is improperly referenced.

 ### Errors and exception handling
 ### Lambda expressions, closures, or functions as types